pos-isalem/developer-api/README.md

-# This should pushed and shiped on NPM Reposotories as a public packages.
+# This should will be pushed and shipped to NPM Reposotories as a public packages.